-Sauna is not a jump in the sauna once and then go shower.
+Sauna is not a jump in the hot room once and then go shower.
 It’s taking our time for an invigorating ritual of hot cold hot cold hot cold.

 What Is A Sauna?

-A Sauna (noun) is a wood lined room heated by stones to temperatures of about 75-125°c (167-257°f).
-Sauna’s are naturally very dry heat and bathers throw or ladle water on to the stones to create bursts of steam and raise the humidity.
+A Sauna (noun) is a wood lined room heated by stones to temperatures of about 75-105°c (167-221°f) or sometimes hotter.
+Sauna’s are naturally very dry heat and bathers throw water on to the stones to create bursts of steam and raise the humidity.

-Finns say that the only way to heat the stones is with a wood fire and that a wood fire sauna is always best.
-And yes, this is indeed so.
-But not because it makes the sauna itself better but simply because fire is relaxing and enjoyable.
+Finns say that the best way to heat the stones is with a wood fire – not because it makes the sauna itself better but simply because fire is relaxing and enjoyable.
 (When you sit down to dinner tonight, light a candle and see if dinner time is more enjoyable.)

 Traditionally this was an open fire with smoke that filled the room and so the fire and smoke had to be put out before anyone could use the sauna.
-Today these are called Smoke Saunas or Savusaunas and are still somewhat popular.
-Continuous burning wood stoves with chimneys to exhaust the smoke have largely replaced the savusaunas for everyday use.
+Today these are called Smoke Saunas or Savusaunas and are still popular.
+Continuous burning wood stoves with chimneys to exhaust the smoke have largely replaced the savusaunas for everyday use though.

-Electric and gas are also popular and while not as nice of an experience do offer some welcomed convenience like being able to pre-heat our sauna from anywhere with an iPhone.
-For many people though the routine of building a fire in the sauna stove is a key part of the ritual and enjoyment of sauna – foreplay.
+Electric (and gas) are also popular and while perhaps not as romantic, offer some welcomed convenience like being able to pre-heat our sauna from anywhere using an iPhone.
+For many people though the routine of building a fire in the sauna stove is a key part of the ritual and enjoyment of sauna – it’s foreplay.

 The woods chosen for use in a sauna for the walls, ceiling and benches are not only aesthetic but quite practical.
-They don’t get too hot to touch and help to regulate the heat and moisture for a wonderful soft löyly and it helps to absorb noise for a quieter, more peaceful and less annoyingly echoey space.
+They don’t get too hot to touch, the hygroscopic properties help to regulate the heat and moisture for a wonderful soft löyly and it helps to absorb noise for a quieter, more peaceful and less annoyingly echoey space.

 When you enter a sauna you’ll typically step up a few steps to a wood platform.
-Around this platform is an 18” high ‘foot bench’ that should ideally be above the top of the stones.
+Around this platform is an 16-18” high ‘foot bench’ that should ideally be above the top of the stones.
 You can sit on the foot bench for cooler temps or you can step up on to the foot bench to sit or lay on the higher sitting bench for warmer temps.
 Some saunas may have 3 or even 4 bench levels.

-A sauna should be located so that it’s easy to go outside every round to cool off.
-A separate building with a hot room and vestibule/changing/shower room is ideal but an exterior door from the sauna changing room works well also.
+A sauna should be located so that it’s easy to go outside each round to cool off.
+A separate building with a hot room and vestibule/changing/shower room is ideal but an exterior door from an interior sauna changing room works well also.
 One of the best parts of going to sauna is the repeating hot/cold contrast.